-In 2011 the United States blacklisted major Iranian port operator Tidewater Middle East Co, which operates seven terminals in Iran including the biggest container port Bandar Abbas.
+In 2011 the U.S. blacklisted major Iranian port operator Tidewater Middle East Co, which operates seven terminals in Iran including the biggest container port Bandar Abbas.
 That led Maersk Line to suspended operations at several ports.

-"Maersk Line ceased its acceptance to all other ports than Bushehr in 2011," the spokeswoman said, referring to Iran's small northern container port.
+"Maersk Line ceased its acceptance to all other ports than Bushehr in 2011," the spokeswoman said.
 "The discontinuation of services to and from Bushehr unfortunately reflects the difficulties servicing Iran as a whole."